-Social gatherings in the early days of Werribee and its broader locality followed the pattern typical of many country areas in Victoria.
-Social life revolved around the churches, sporting events, the harvest times, public holidays and local fund-raising activities.
+Figure 68 (a) and (b).
+Front and back sides of a hand-sewn fabric pennant created for the Sezione Fascista, Werribee, c.1930s.
+(Source: Museum Victoria) 3.10 Servicing the community 3.10.1 Social life Social gatherings in the early days of Werribee and its broader locality followed the pattern typical of many country areas in Victoria.
+Social life revolved around the churches, sporting events, the harvest, public holidays and local fund-raising activities.
 A point of difference in early social life of the district was the role of the Chirnside family whose role as local lairds played a key role in shaping the social life of the district and in providing social activities for the people.

-13.1.1 Role of the Chirnsides

-The operation of the Chirnside's vast Werribee Park estate, with its lavish mansion, associated social activities, provision of employment to local people and tenant farmers, and focus on the breeding of prize stock and fallow deer, emulated the lifestyle of the British landed gentry.
-Until c.
-1920, social life in the district was governed to some extent by what could likened to an Old World aristocratic model, with the 'laird' or 'lord of the manor' presiding, directly and indirectly, over much of the life of the district.
+The operation of the Chirnside's vast Werribee Park estate, with its lavish mansion, its associated social activities, its provision of employment to local people and tenant farmers, and its focus on the breeding of prize stock and Fallow Deer, emulated the lifestyle of the British landed gentry.
+Up until c.1920, social life in the district was governed to some extent by what could likened to an Old World aristocratic model, with the 'laird' or 'lord of the manor' presiding, directly and indirectly, over much of the life of the district.
 The laird was initially Thomas Chirnside, and subsequently, George T. Chirnside.
 Other pastoral estates also had some bearing on the development of the district including Eynesbury, built by the Staughton family, and Wooloomanata (outside the study area), belonging to the Armytage family.
-The prominence of Werribee Park, however, gave the Chirnside family unparalleled dominance and influence in local politics and society.
-Werribee Park played host to various lavish social events for wealthy, fashionable society, including military encampments, hunts, picnics, balls, and vice-regal visits.
-305 The estate also served as a centre for the social life of the district, with the Chirnside's hosting social events for their estate workers and tenant farmers, and the wider local community, including annual fetes and dances.
-306 These events were regularly reported on in the local newspapers, as well as attendance by members of the Chirnside family at other social events in Melbourne.
+The dominance of Werribee Park, however, gave the Chirnside family unparalleled dominance and influence in local politics and society.
+Werribee Park played host to various lavish social events for wealthy, fashionable society, including military encampments, hunts, picnics, balls, and vice-regal visits.247 The estate also served as a centre for the social life of the district, with the Chirnside's hosting social events for their estate workers and tenant farmers, and the wider local community, including annual fetes and dances.248 The role of the Chirnside family and Werribee Park, however, also constrained the opportunity for more democratic social activities in Werribee through the 1860s and 1870s due to the monopolisation of land by one family, and by the paternalistic benevolence of that family in providing opportunities for community social gatherings.
+Many of the local institutions, which were central to local social life had relied on the Chirnside family rather than other sources of funding for the land they stood on and their construction.
+While there was significant deference shown by the local community to the Chirnside family there are also hints of simmering animosity.
+Tracing the dynamics of social life and social interaction in the Werribee district, class lines clearly drawn.
+Wealthy graziers, such as the Chirnsides, largely kept to themselves, and generally only mixed with the workers and tenant farmers on public occasions that celebrated the family's patronage of or 247 Victorian Heritage Database, Werribee Park, Place ID1207.